mainak33/MessagingChallenge/Readme.md

     - A Send function that returns a string containing the message to be sent.
     - A Receive function that accepts a string containing the message received, and populate the values of the payload fields.

 3. Write a unit test framework to verify your implementation above.
 Use your engineering judgment on the scope of your test cases.
 A text print-out should be produced for the result of each test case.

-## Building the Source Code:
+## Building the source code

 Code compiled and built on Win10 with : g++.exe (MinGW.org GCC-6.3.0-1) 6.3.0
 and
 cmake version 3.26.3

-To build and run:
+To build:
 ```
 $ cmake -S . -B build -G "MinGW Makefiles"
 $ cd build